Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 The landscapes along the Great Ocean Road vary from one winding road to the next.

-You’ll go along the coast, through beautiful forests and through charming seaside towns.
+You’ll go along the coast, through beautiful forests and through charming seaside towns during this day tip.

 If you head out on an organized tour the stops will be chosen for you, but will likely include all the must-see locations.